 You can, however, boost your credit score by making timely payments toward your HELOC.

 What happens to your credit score if you don’t tap the HELOC very often?

-One factor in determining your credit score is how much of your total available credit you’ve used, which is known as credit utilization.
-Your credit score can increase if the HELOC is untapped and there is a large amount of available credit, says Leo Loomie, a senior vice president of client development at Digital Risk, a New York-based provider of digital technology platforms and services.
-“Not drawing on an open line is very similar to having a credit card open and not using it.”
+One factor in determining your credit score is how much of your total available credit you’ve used, known as credit utilization.
+Your credit score can increase if the HELOC goes untapped and there is a large amount of available credit.

 How closing a HELOC affects your credit